 I’d bet that most of you reading this blog or listening to NPR have tasted real strawberries.
 But I’d bet even more that the majority of American children in 2010 have not, and that they have no idea they’re missing anything.
 Probably some of them are pretty sure they don’t even like strawberries, never having been presented with one that’s overly likable.
 Just something to think about, and maybe move you to throw a couple of handfuls of wild strawberry seeds out your car window the next time the mood strikes.

-You can listen to the interview and get the recipe for Sweet and Savory Strawberry Bruschetta here on WNYC’s culture page.
+You can listen to the interview and get the recipe for Sweet and Savory Strawberry Bruschetta here on WNYC’s culture page or below.

 Before you go, though, weigh in!
 Where are you getting your strawberries this year?
 Do you hold out for the real thing or settle (gladly or otherwise) for the supermarket?
 And if you do hold out for truly seasonal strawberries and other foods, what do you do with your cognitive dissonance when you pass those judgmental Californian berries in the store?
 Leave a comment and let us know.

 - 3 teaspoons mild-tasting honey, divided, plus more for drizzling